 As every parent knows, it's tough teaching your children to do things.
 Whether it's putting their laundry in the laundry basket, calling when they are running late or saying please and thank you, it can feel like a battle to convince them to change.
-Advice: My Family Isn't Supporting My Health Goals
+Advice: My Boyfriend Isn't Supporting My Health Goals

 The problem many parents run into is that their children do not see the reason for the things that are being asked of them.
 It may make perfect sense to mom to put your dishes in the sink after dinner but to a kid it just seems like work.
 If they don't connect the purpose (making cleaning up easier) to something that benefits them, they may not feel there is any reason to put forth the effort.